 Also in the neighbourhood are fitness facilities like Grand River Rocks, Personal Edge Training Inc., Big Bliss Hot Yoga, and more.
 Residents of the downtown region have plenty of options, regardless of how they prefer to stay active.

 Downtown Kitchener is only a short drive down King Street from Uptown Waterloo.
 This area is home to Waterloo City Square and a busy nightlife, with plenty of pubs, bars, and restaurants.

 Uptown (though not as old) nearly mirrors Downtown in the sense that it is quickly becoming the home of new high rise apartment buildings and a plethora of businesses.
 It offers many similar features of Downtown Kitchener, though in a less busy, newer environment.

 To the north of the downtown is the Civic Centre neighbourhood.
 This area hosts Centre in the Square, the largest and busiest performing arts center.
 Their state-of-the-art theatre is known as one of the finest performance spaces in North America.

 Also located in the Civic Centre neighbourhood is the Kitchener Public Library which, in addition to being the best place in Kitchener to find a good read, hosts many programs and events, suitable for the whole family.

 Benjamins Realty is a family-run boutique brokerage with decades of experience serving the Kitchener-Waterloo area.
 This small, dynamic team works together to sell each property, ensuring that maximum care and expertise is provided to each and every client.

 Jake Benjamins founded Benjamins Realty in 2002 after working in the real estate market for decades.
-Since then, his two sons Mark and John and assistant Xanthe have joined the boutique brokerage.
+Since then, his two sons Mark and John have joined the boutique brokerage.

 Together, this team offers competitive rates, unparalleled customer service, and superior expertise.
 Give Benjamins Realty a call today and see for yourself.